-Report: Trevor Ariza Trade to Wizards Called off After Grizzlies-Suns Mixup
+Report: Trevor Ariza Trade to Wizards Called Off After Grizzlies-Suns Mix-Up

-Report: Trevor Ariza Trade to Wizards Called off After Grizzlies-Suns MixupDecember 15, 2018
+Report: Trevor Ariza Trade to Wizards Called Off After Grizzlies-Suns Mix-UpDecember 15, 2018

-The Washington Wizards reportedly agreed to acquire Trevor Ariza from the Phoenix Suns in a three-team trade with the Memphis Grizzlies on Friday, according to Adrian Wojnarowski of ESPN, but a mixup between the Grizzlies and Suns has killed the deal.
+The Washington Wizards reportedly agreed to acquire Trevor Ariza from the Phoenix Suns in a three-team trade with the Memphis Grizzlies on Friday, according to Adrian Wojnarowski of ESPN, but a mix-up between the Grizzlies and Suns has killed the deal.

 Wizards forward Kelly Oubre Jr. was headed to the Grizzlies, and Washington guard Austin Rivers and Memphis guard Wayne Selden were going to the Suns.
 A Grizzlies 2020 second-round draft pick and a 2019 conditional second-rounder were slated for Washington.

-Another player was involved, and we know that person's surname was Brooks and that he played for Memphis.
+Another player was involved, and we know that person's surname was Brooks and that he plays for Memphis.

 But sources told ESPN's Zach Lowe that the deal was in jeopardy over which Brooks—MarShon or Dillon—the Suns would be getting.